 The Breaksea Lightship in the Bristol Channel

-THE BREAKSEA LIGHTSHIP IN THE BRISTOL CHANNEL (below) is the subject of this arresting picture by Charles Pears, ROI.
+THE BREAKSEA LIGHTSHIP IN THE BRISTOL CHANNEL is the subject of this arresting picture by Charles Pears, ROI.
 The artist has illustrated a most important event in the life to the men who operate the lightship - relief and provisions being brought on board from a Trinity House tender.
 The Breaksea lightship is well known to navigators in the Bristol Channel.
 She has a red hull and carries a ball at her masthead.
 Her light shows one white flash every fifteen seconds and is visible at a distance of eleven miles.
 Her fog siren when in operation gives one blast of two and a half seconds every twenty seconds.
 Her submarine fog bell gives three quick strokes followed by an interval of ten seconds.
 The lightship’s position is lat.
 51° 20’ N, long.
 3°18’ W, off the Glamorganshire coast.

 With the famous sailing ships Erebus and Terror, Captain Sir James Clark Ross, the intrepid explorer and keen scientist, sailed through the pack-ice in search of the supposed Antarctic Continent in 1840-43.
 Ross was the first man to reach the Antarctic Continent which lay beyond the ice-pack that had turned back so many of the early explorers.
-This chapter is by Lieut.-Com.
-R T Gould and is the fifth article in the series on Epics of Exploration.
-It is concluded in part 30.